MischaLundberg/CH-methylation/README.md

 The Excel file contains
 * Path of Alignment file
-* Name of file
+* Name of Alignment file
-* Position of methylated nucleotide
+* Position of methylated nucleotide (0-Based)
-* Distance to last methylated nucleotide (or to the start)
+* Distance to last methylated (significant) nucleotide (or to the start of the sequence)
 * Sequence +/- 4 nucleotides from the methylated nucleotide
 * The preset cut-off for insignifant methylation stages
 * Count of methylated nucleotides over the spartial sequences
-* Number of nucleotides
+* Number of sequences used for Alignment
 * Percent of methylation

 ![picture alt](https://github.com/MischaLundberg/ch-methylation/blob/master/gfx/excel.PNG "The Excel file contains the partial sequences with Methylated nucleotides highlighted")